State Library is open. You must check in and carry a mask at all times during your visit. More details.

-Here you will find information about accessing the resources of State Library of Queensland's Family History collections as well as links to eresources and internet sites that will help you with your genealogical research.
+On this page you will find information about accessing the resources of State Library of Queensland's Family History collections.
+There are links to eresources, websites and research guides to help you with your genealogical research.

 Whether you're a beginner starting to trace your family history or a seasoned researcher looking to dig a little deeper, there are resources to access.

-Wondering what's available electronically to help you with your family history research?
-Find indexes to Queensland material held at State Library.
-Discover our freely available databases with information from Australia and around the world.
+Search indexes to Queensland material held at State Library.
+Explore our databases for details from Australia and worldwide.

 Get to know State Library collections and how they can help you find out more about your family.